-Contact Will Hardin, the Business Outreach Coordinator:
+Contact Cindy Unger, the Business Outreach Coordinator:

 The Wyoming Department of Agriculture licenses and inspects several types of businesses.
 The Department regulates the business types listed below.
 Consumer Health Services can be reached at 307-777-7211 or on their website.
 Technical Services can be reached by at 307-777-7324 or on their website.

 – Bulk water haulers